earlgreyness/knowledge/git.md

 Merge branch B into branch A.

+    git checkout B
+    git pull
     git checkout A
     git merge B

-Create new branch and switch to it immediately:
+Create new branch from current branch and switch to it immediately:

     git checkout -b BRANCH_NAME